-If after the REMIC files its return it later becomes aware of any changes it must make to income, deductions, etc., the REMIC should file an amended:
+If the REMIC files its return and later becomes aware of changes it must make to income, deductions, etc., the REMIC should then file an amended:

-- Form 1066 and check the box at Item D(3), page 1. - Schedule Q (Form 1066), for each residual interest holder, and check the box at Item E(2).
+- Form 1066 and check the box at item D(3), page 1. - Schedule Q (Form 1066), for each residual interest holder, and check the box at item E(2).
 Give corrected Schedules Q (Form 1066) to each residual interest holder.

-Note: If a REMIC does not meet the small REMIC exception under sections 860F(e) and 6231, and related regulations, or if a REMIC makes the election described in section 6231(a)(1)(B)(ii) not to be treated as a small REMIC, the amended return will be a request for administrative adjustment, and Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), must be filed by the Tax Matters Person.
+Note: If a REMIC does not meet the small REMIC exception under sections 860F(e) and 6231, and related regulations, or makes the election described in section 6231(a)(1)(B)(ii) not to be treated as a small REMIC, the amended return will be a request for administrative adjustment, and Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), must be filed by the Tax Matters Person.
 See sections 860F(e) and 6227 for more information.